wordpressdevus/Blank-WordPress-Theme/README.md

 > There is lots of optimization and cleaning on functions.php :)
 >
 > I always remove emojis and hide version.
-Hiding version is small but effective for security.
+> Hiding WordPress version is small but effective for security.

 ```
 remove_action( 'wp_head', 'rest_output_link_wp_head', 10 );